CAC-Livestream Plugin Issues

 What would be great from your end is some docs about using the shortcode from the other side.
 What I mean is, what does a user need to do on their AWS and with their specific videos to make sure that the plugin can communicate with the servers that actually hold and stream the video.
 I'm not sure how that part works.

-#11 Updated by Dominic Giglio over 6 years ago
+#11 Updated by Dominic Giglio almost 7 years ago

 I guess we might as well.
 I assumed that this plugin was going to be used by only us to enable streaming on our site for right now.